 This is my favorite piece of Chicago architecture, the one on the left.
 It’s called the Carbide & Carbon Building.
 Constructed during prohibition, the building (according to legend) was nefariously designed to look like a wine bottle, with a greenish terra cotta exterior with a narrow top highlighted by gold accents, which represent the foil on the bottle.
 Cool!

 The boat tours pass under several of the Windy City’s drawbridges.

 You can get some cool views looking up from directly underneath the bridges.

 Eventually, the tours head south and approach the Willis Tower, which towers over its surrounding skyscraper neighbors, even if some odd angles don’t quite make it seem that way.

 Even residential complexes look cool from the river.
 Everything looks better on a boat tour!

-The boat tours range in price, but keep an eye out for online promotions and Groupons.
-Some even have bars to sell wine and beer, in case the casual boat ride itself is not enough entertainment.
+The boat tours range in price.
+Tickets can be expensive, running around $44 for adults and $23 for kids.
+But keep an eye out for online promotions and Groupons.
+Some of the river cruises even have bars to sell wine and beer, in case the casual boat ride itself is not enough entertainment.